nikadmin112/ankweb-ecommerce/SUPABASE-STORAGE-SETUP.md

 2. **Create a new bucket:**
    - Click "New Bucket"
    - Bucket name: `uploads`
-   - Set as **Public bucket** (so uploaded screenshots can be viewed)
+   - Set as **Public bucket** (so uploaded images can be viewed)
    - Click "Create bucket"

 3. **Configure bucket policies:**
    - Go to the `uploads` bucket
-   - Click on "Policies"
+   - Click on "Policies" tab
-   - Add the following policies:
+   - Click "New Policy" and add the following policies:

 ### Policy 1: Allow Public Read Access
 ```sql